 I’m not too sure.
-I’ve never set foot in Africa, North America or South America (until this week!).
+I’ve never set foot in Africa, North America, or South America (until this week!).
 But when I go somewhere, I try to really immerse myself in the culture.
 I think that you need to spend about a month in a country to truly understand it.

 For beginners wanting to go somewhere different from home, I think that Thailand and Vietnam are some of the best.
 It’s really easy to find food and accommodation, it’s cheap, it’s really beautiful and it can be as comfortable as you like.

-Best: Meeting the people in Turkey, Iran and Central Asia.
+Best: Meeting the people in Turkey, Iran, and Central Asia.
 You’ll understand how much more generous you can be after meeting people from this part of the world.
 They go so far out of their way to bring you into their lives and show you a good time!

-Worst: When I’ve been travelling with female companions and they are sexually assaulted.
+Worst: When I’ve been traveling with female companions and they are sexually assaulted.
 I’ve had some really horrible times dealing with men who think it’s their right to take advantage of women.
 It actually makes me feel so sick to the stomach… I can’t even imagine what it would be like to be in their shoes.

 When and why did you start CyclingAbout?
 What was its evolution?
 Who works on it?
 How many readers do you have?

 I started CyclingAbout in 2011 because I wanted a way to document my two-year bike tour from Europe to Australia.
-I was also researching bikes and gear and realised there was lots information that wasn’t on the Internet.
+I was also researching bikes and gear and realized there was lots information that wasn’t on the Internet.
 So I started creating it myself.
 It’s almost all my own content, but my partner a few years ago also wrote a bit.
 It’s hard to believe that I now have a few million people visiting my own website every year!

-How many hours do you work on it on an average?
+How many hours do you work on it on average?
 Did you manage to turn it into a source of income?
 Is it your main job?